karatelabs/karate/README.md

   <classifier>all</classifier>
 </dependency>
 ```

+Note that for very complicated projects you can consider using a [Maven profile](https://maven.apache.org/guides/introduction/introduction-to-profiles.html) so that testing-related dependencies don't collide with your development-time dependencies.
+Of course it is an option to have Karate tests in a separate stand-alone maven project and folder, while still being in the same Git repository.

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.
 You can then skip the next few sections, as the `pom.xml`, recommended directory structure, sample test and [JUnit 5](#junit-5) runners - will be created for you.